How to Fix Control lock on Maytag MEW9530FZ (Wall Oven)

 Why does my Maytag wall oven keep activating control lock on its own?

-A faulty control board or unintended button contact can trigger the control lock automatically.
-Inspect the control panel for stuck buttons and consider replacing the control board if the issue persists.
+A faulty control board or unintended button contact could be causing the control lock to activate automatically.
+Check the control panel for stuck buttons and consider replacing the control board if the problem persists.

 Will control lock prevent my oven from heating entirely?

-Yes, when control lock is active, all oven functions including baking and broiling are disabled.
-You must fully deactivate the lock before the oven will respond to any commands.
+Yes, when the control lock is active, all oven functions, including baking and broiling, are disabled.
+You must completely deactivate the lock before the oven will respond to any commands.